Practice 01 · Technology Optimization

 25-40%

-Plus value-lever upside from Switch and AI-native, case-specific
+Plus top-line upside from AI-native, case-specific

 Two ways to engage